Effects and Coeffects in Call-By-Push-Value (Extended Version)

 \citet{levy2006} provides translations from call-by-value (CBV) and call-by-name (CBN) $\lambda$-calculi to CBPV and shows that those translations preserve types, denotational semantics, and (substitution-based) big-step operational semantics.
 We show here that those translations also preserve effects.

 For the CBV translation, we start with a $\lambda$-calculus that has a simple type-and-effect system, loosely based on \citet{lucassen-gifford}.
-However, as few CBN languages directly include effects, for the CBN translation we use as the source language a simply-typed $\lambda$-calculus that encapsulates effects using a \emph{graded monad}.
-Furthermore, we show that we can also use this monad with the CBV translation because effects are encapsulated.
+However, as few CBN languages directly include effects, for the CBN translation we start with a simply-typed $\lambda$-calculus that encapsulates effects using a \emph{graded monad}.
+Furthermore, we show that we can use this same monad with the CBV translation because effects are encapsulated.

-\subsubsection{CBV type-and-effect system}
+\subsubsection{CBV Type-and-effect System}

-The simple CBV language with effect tracking in this subsection features the same $ \ottkw{tick} $ term and $ tock $ effect as before along with the usual forms of the $\lambda$-calculus. \ifextended\else\footnote{In this part, the treatment for unit and products is straightforward.
-Therefore, we elide the typing rules for those features from this section.
-These rules are available in the extended version of the paper and in our mechanized development.} \fi \ifextended
+The \link{effect/CBV/typing.v}{Wt}{simple CBV language with effect tracking} in this subsection features the same $ \ottkw{tick} $ term and $ \ottkw{Tick} $ effect as before, along with the usual forms of the $\lambda$-calculus.\ifextended\else\footnote{For space, we elide the typing rules for unit and products.
+These rules are available in the extended version~\cite{extended-version}.} \fi \ifextended